Q: What is Amazon FSx for Lustre?

 Backups aren’t supported on file systems linked to an Amazon S3 bucket because in this case the S3 bucket serves as the primary storage location for your full data set – the file system does not necessarily contain the full data set at any given time.
 With these file systems, use the FSx API to export new or changed files from the file system to your S3 bucket.

-Q: How do I protect my FSx for Lustre resources using AWS Backup?
+Q: How do I protect my FSx for Lustre resources using Amazon Backup?

 Pricing and billing